MUSCULOSKELETAL, WRIST/HAND

 alcoholism

-• pain and paresthesias in the distribution of the median nerve
+• Pain and paresthesias in median nerve distribution:

-• palmar aspect of the thumb, index and middle fingers, and radial half of the ring finger
+• Palmar aspect of thumb, index, middle, and radial half of ring finger

 • Symptoms can vary widely and occasionally localize to the wrist or the entire hand, or radiate to the forearm or rarely the shoulder.

-• severe cases: motor fibers are affected, leading to weakness of thumb abduction and opposition.
+• motor fibers are affected, leading to weakness of thumb abduction and opposition.

 • Patients may describe difficulty holding objects, opening jars, or buttoning a shirt.
 Disappearance of pain is a late finding that implies permanent sensory loss.

-• performed by pressing thumbs over the carpal tunnel and holding pressure for 30 seconds.
+• Press thumbs over carpal tunnel for 30 seconds

 A hand symptom diagram can be a useful tool in diagnosing carpal tunnel syndrome.